 The 32,000 square-foot Adrian High School Courtyard has been redesigned into an Outdoor Education Center and is named for long-time AHS biology teacher and AHS Alum Joe Pullen ’55.
 Joe died unexpectedly in 2014 and had remained a volunteer for many Maple sports programs until that time.
 Joe’s love for outdoor education was evidenced by his biology students as they took field trips to study plants, waterways and nature in general.
 J.P. was also a swimming and cross country coach, and introduced many students to canoeing, camping and hiking.

-The student designed education center will feature an outdoor lecture space, café/picnic area, a working green house, a performance stage and seating areas.
-Students have worked on the design of the space with the help of landscape designer Joe Wilson ’89.
-Hidden Lake Gardens will help students label plants in the outdoor center.
+The student designed education center features an outdoor lecture space, café/picnic area, a working green house, a performance stage and seating areas.
+Students worked on the design of the space with the help of landscape designer Joe Wilson (AHS ’89 alum).
+Hidden Lake Gardens helped students label plants in the outdoor center.

 Maple Stadium Team Room - Completed!

 The Maple gridiron had a wonderful makeover as a result of a successful bond issue in spring 2016, securing funds for updated restrooms and concession, bleachers, lighting and a new entrance and parking lot.

 Along with the improvements covered with funds from the bond, Dane Nelson (AHS '67 alum), led a successful private fundraising campaign to build a new team building which was championed by the Adrian Schools Educational Foundation.
 This building and the new concession stand, ticket booth and restrooms, greatly modernizes the facility which is a gathering place for the community.